Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Sales %

-Sales Diff % (Percentage change in the number of units sold)
+Sales diff % (percentage change in the number of units sold)

-Sales Difference percentage = (sales during current time period - sales during previous time period) / sales during the previous time period
+Sales difference percentage = (Sales during current time period - sales during previous time period) / sales during the previous time period

-This is the change in the number of units sold from the previous time period.
+The change in the number of units sold from the previous time period.

 Sales are the number of units sold for the selected period (date range of the report) less returns.